 The moment we hear that business leaders and executives are working on (not just talking about) succession planning and building talent depth charts, we are ecstatic!
 Because the truth is, many talk about it, but don’t put any action behind the words.
 Sometime in the future, we’ll hear, “Yeah, we were talking about creating a succession plan for that role.
 We just never got around to it.”Read More›

-Lesson Two: We’re all in this together…believe in one another!
+Lesson Two: We’re all in this together…believe in one another.
+A guide to navigating conflict in the family business.

 Every family has unique dynamics and each member carves out a role that just seems to fit his/her strengths.
-Among the many roles, there is usually the role of “person in charge,” the role of “peace keeper,” the role of “challenger,” and the role of “planner/organizer.”
-And in some cases, multiple people want the same role; which can cause conflict within the family.
+Among the many roles, there is usually the role of “person in charge,” the role of “peacekeeper,” the role of “challenger,” and the role of “planner/organizer.”
+And in some cases, multiple people want the same role; which can cause conflict in the family business.
 To add to that, the role in the family may not match the position they hold within the company.Read More›

 The family business is as American as apple pie and the Fourth of July parade.
 Companies such as Ford, Marriott and Wal-Mart are only a handful of family-owned, corporate giants that come to mind.
 And although there are more than 100 million family businesses in the United States, only about 30% of family businesses survive to the 2nd generation, and 12% to the third.Read More›